calexity/anexperimentdrivenprocess/README.md

 # Contact Us

-If you want to learn more, check out [Stickies.io on Twitter](https://twitter.com/stickiesio)[Carbon Five on Twitter](https://twitter.com/carbonfive).
+If you want to learn more, check out [Stickies.io on Twitter](https://twitter.com/stickiesio) or [Carbon Five on Twitter](https://twitter.com/carbonfive).